 It’s Halloween and that means costumes, candy, and Trick-or-Treating.
 According to a recent article from CNBC, the average consumer is expected to spend $86.13 per person for Halloween.
 For a family of four, that ends up costing $344.52!
 I’m sure that includes all of the treats to send for classroom parties, candy for Trick-or-Treating, and costumes.
 Nevertheless, it’s still quite a chunk to spend right before the holidays.
 If you’re wanting to send treats to school and hand out Halloween treats to Trick-or-Treaters without busting your budget, read on for the tips.
+You may also want to read some free costume tips online in order to look the spitting image of your favourite TV characters like Daria Morgendorffer.

 6 Killer Ways to Save Money on Halloween Treats: